 If we are found to be deficient in cGMP or QSR (or any applicable foreign rules and regulations), we could be subject to regulatory action of a type described below, which could negatively affect our ability to successfully commercialize MelaFind®.
 There can be no assurance that the future interpretations of legal requirements made by the FDA or other U.S. or foreign regulatory bodies with possible retroactive effect, or the adoption of new requirements or policies, will not adversely affect us.
 We may be slow to adapt, or may not be able to adapt, to these changes or new requirements.
-Failure by us or one of our suppliers to comply with statutes and regulations administered by the FDA, including those related to the detailed requirements associated with maintaining premarket application approvals, and other U.S. or foreign regulatory bodies, or failure to take adequate response to any observations, could result in, among other things, any of the following actions:
+Failure by us or one of our suppliers to comply with statutes and regulations administered by the FDA and other U.S. or foreign regulatory bodies, or failure to take adequate response to any observations, could result in, among other things, any of the following actions:

 - · warning letters;

-- · fines and civil penalties;
+- fines and civil penalties;

 - · unanticipated expenditures;

-- · withdrawal of approval by the FDA or other regulatory bodies;
+- withdrawal of approval by the FDA or other regulatory bodies;

 - product recall or seizure;

-- interruption of production;
+- · interruption of production;

-- · operating restrictions;
+- operating restrictions;

-- injunctions: and
+- · injunctions; and

-- · criminal prosecution.
+- criminal prosecution.